Key Points

 If you’re looking for a truly fluffy pet, this list is for you.
-Sure, you’ll want to invest in a good brush – or five – but it’s worth it.
+Sure, you’ll want to invest in a good brush — or five — but it’ll be worth it.
+Let’s dive into 20 majorly furry dog breeds, how you can keep their coats as clean and tangle-free as possible, and which ones may fit into your lifestyle the best.

 Collie

-Among the various types of collie, the bearded collie is absolutely the floofiest.
-However, the better-known rough-coated collie is also a majestic fluffer.
-This herding breed is known for its smarts – a border collie named Chaser is known as “the smartest dog in the world.”
+Among the various types of Collie, the Bearded Collie is absolutely the floofiest.
+However, the better-known Rough-coated Collie is also a majestic fluffer.
+This herding breed is known for its smarts, and a Border Collie named Chaser is even known as “the smartest dog in the world.”
 She knows the names of 1,000 distinct dog toys!

 Samoyed